Pat-Forde/Project-1-Clonee-Medical-Centre/README.md

 + Google map currently uses an iframe from maps.ie which is giving a warning for third party cookies when checked using Lighthouse.
 I would amend this to use Googlemaps API.

-# Credits

-Main page picture made from picture sourced from pexels.com blended with actual logo of Clonee Medical Centre Contact us page picture - modified from a picture sourced from pexels.com.
-Used technique learned from W3 schools to fix bug where the contact us form was overflowing into the header and footer.

-# Bugs

-Contact form overflowing into header and footer - Fixed Image not displaying on services page  - Fixed

 # Testing

 ## Site Testing